starvagrant/toh/toh.markdown/aneedleininstanbul.md

 There was a slight wrapping heard in William Creed's office.
-It was his nephew Jonathon, who had come from Minnesota for a viist.
+It was his nephew Jonathon, who had come from Minnesota for a visit.

 "Jonny!"
 William said in delight, tossing down a few papers and grabbing his cane.

 "Uncle."

 "What brings on the visit?
 You don't write you don't call.
 Not an email or text.
-I'm even on facebook this days, much as I try to avoid it."
+I'm even on Facebook this days, much as I try to avoid it."

 "It was a last minute decision, to be sure."